Acorn Bank Garden & Watermill

 Acorn Bank Garden & Watermill is a National Trust property situated just north of Temple Sowerby, near Penrith, Cumbria, England.

-The property is noted for its garden, which features herbs — over 250 medicinal and culinary herbs — and orchards with old varieties of English fruit as well as a partially restored watermill.
+The garden features over 250 medicinal and culinary herbs and is protected by ancient oaks and high walls.
+There are orchards with old varieties of English fruit.
+The estate includes a partially restored functioning watermill, powered from the Crowdundle Beck.

-The garden is surrounded, and protected, by ancient oaks and high walls.

 It was left to the trust in 1950 by Dorothy Una Ratcliffe, a popular author in the Yorkshire dialect, who bought and restored the house and garden.
+The house was known for some time as Temple Sowerby Manor before the National Trust reverted to its original name of Acorn Bank in 1969.